redfire359/SecureChatRoom/README.md

-# Secure Chat Messaging Server/Client written in C/C++
+# Secure Chat Messaging Server/Client written in C

 This was created in linux and then cross compiled to run on windows.
-It is a chat server program secured with OpenSSL and written in C/C++.
+It is a chat server program secured with OpenSSL and written in C.

 https://github.com/redfire359/SecureChatRoom/assets/112633870/7af46407-1a8f-4e39-85f7-fb153ecdb276